-Fast food giant McDonald’s (NYSE:MCD) was as prepared as any restaurant chain could be for a global pandemic.
-Around 65% of McDonald’s restaurants worldwide, and 95% of restaurants in the U.S., are equipped with a drive-thru.
-When dining rooms were shuttered last year, the drive-thru played a critical role for McDonald’s.
+Fast-food giant McDonald’s (NYSE:MCD) was as prepared as any restaurant chain could be for a global pandemic.
+About 65% of McDonald’s restaurants worldwide, and 95% of restaurants in the U.S., are equipped with a drive-thru.
+When dining rooms were shuttered in 2020, the drive-thru played a critical role for the company.

-McDonald’s wasn’t immune from the turmoil in the restaurant industry during the early days of the pandemic.
-With fewer commuters, the company’s breakfast business took a huge hit in the U.S. And sales plunged in international markets, where drive-thrus are less prevalent.
+But McDonald’s wasn’t immune from the turmoil in the restaurant industry during the early days of the pandemic.
+With fewer commuters, the company’s breakfast business took a huge hit in the U.S. Sales also plunged in international markets where drive-thrus are less prevalent.
 Global comparable sales tumbled 7.7% in 2020.

-The investments McDonald’s made in its digital channels before and during the pandemic are now paying off.
-Systemwide digital sales in the company’s six largest markets were close to $8 billion in the first half of this year, up 70% compared to 2020.
-A new MyMcDonald’s Rewards loyalty program already has 12 million customers enrolled, providing a strong incentive to choose McDonald’s over the competition.
+The investments McDonald’s made in its digital channels before and during the pandemic are also paying off.
+Systemwide digital sales in the company’s six largest markets topped $5 billion in the first quarter alone, accounting for almost one-third of total systemwide sales.
+The recently launched MyMcDonald’s Rewards loyalty program already has 21 million customers enrolled, providing a strong incentive to choose McDonald’s over the competition.

 While McDonald’s only recently embraced delivery, Domino’s Pizza (NYSE:DPZ) long ago perfected the art of getting hot food to people quickly.
 With Domino’s locations largely tuned to carryout and delivery, the pandemic was a positive for the pizza chain.

 U.S. same-store sales jumped by more than 11% in 2020, and international markets posted solid growth as well.
-The company opened more than 600 new locations last year, something that many restaurant chains wouldn’t dream of during the uncertainty of the pandemic.
+The company opened more than 600 new locations in 2020, something that many restaurant chains wouldn’t dream of doing during the uncertainty of the pandemic.